Flashing Custom Firmware

 DANGER

 Flashing the firmware has the potential to brick your device, requiring relatively inexpensive hardware and some technical knowledge to recover.
 Not all boards can be tested prior to release, and even then slight differences in hardware can lead to unforeseen failures.
-If you don't have the ability to recover from a bad flash, you're taking a risk.
+If you do not have the ability to recover from a bad flash, you are taking a risk.
 Flashing Full ROM firmware will remove your ability to run ChromeOS.

 To convert your machine from Google's firmware and ChromeOS to Coreboot and AltOS (Linux/Windows/macOS), you will need to first perform the following steps:

-3. Run MrChromebox's firmware utility scriptopen in new window within VT-2 (ctrl + alt + f2 (right arrow)).
+- Run MrChromebox's firmware utility script within VT-2 (

 DANGER

-If flashing fails for UEFI, do not shutdown and immedietly attempt to restore stock firmware.
+If flashing fails for UEFI, DO NOT SHUTDOWN and immediately attempt to restore stock firmware.
 Otherwise, shutdown without worry.

 TIP

 If you unplugged the battery to disable write protect, you can plug it back in now.
-All subsequent flashing won't require it from now on.
+All flashes after this will not require you to unplug the battery.

 Booting